sunnyhasija/sunny-website/content/authors/admin/_index.md

 - Visitors
 ---

 Sunny Hasija is a PhD candidate majoring in Logistics at the Fisher College of Business at the Ohio State University.
-His research interests include Artificial Intelligence, Machine Learning and robotic automation use in Supply Chains Management.
-He also maintains www.specialtopicforums.com, and is involved in CSCMP and BDAA local chapters in Columbus, OH.
+His research interests include Artificial Intelligence, Machine Learning and robotic automation use in Supply Chain Management.
+He also maintains www.specialtopicforums.com - an aggregator of calls for papers in SCM and related fields.
+Sunny is also an active member of CSCMP and BDAA local chapters in Columbus, OH.